Facebook fallout: Silicon Valley won't snub Morgan Stanley

-SAN FRANCISCO/NEW YORK (Reuters) - Silicon Valley isn’t quite ready to dump Morgan Stanley over the Facebook IPO fiasco.
+SAN FRANCISCO/NEW YORK, May 25 (Reuters) - Silicon Valley isn’t quite ready to dump Morgan Stanley over the Facebook IPO fiasco.

 It could be said that playing a role in botching the world’s biggest tech initial public offering would be enough to kick its lead banker out of the club, or at least to the curb, but a tarnished image hasn’t necessarily dented Morgan Stanley’s position as a go-to underwriter for Silicon Valley, according to bankers, venture capitalists and start-ups.